Northern Light Inland Hospital 340B Benefits

 Northern Light Inland Hospital is a member of Northern Light Health, and as a member, we are committed to building a better healthcare system for all the people of Maine.
 Our mission is to improve the health of the people and communities we serve.
 Participation in the 340B program helps us to provide comprehensive healthcare services and life-saving prescriptions to our community.

 As a 340B hospital, we purchase medications for qualified patients at a reduced rate from drug companies.
 The savings are reinvested in services and programs that benefit the patients we serve.
 While some services are covered by insurance, Medicare and MaineCare reimburse us at a payment rate far below the actual cost to provide care.
 Other services provide significant benefit to our patients but are not covered by any insurance program.
-In addition to programs and services in the areas identified below, Northern Light Inland Hospital experienced losses associated to free “charity” care provided last fiscal year amounting to over $1 million dollars.
+In addition to programs and services in the areas identified below, Northern Light Inland Hospital experienced losses associated to free “charity” care provided last fiscal year amounting to $494,000.
 We are committed to our patients, their families, and each other and will provide the care needed, no matter what the situation.

 Please see a list below of some of the benefits provided to our community through this program.